bhavinparekh/automation_test/README.md

 ## Summary

-After doing this test I learn First time About CDN mesh devilry and How the peer-to-peer network work.
+After doing this test I learn more About CDN mesh devilry and How the peer-to-peer network work.

 I face one issue while doing this excise that first my demo works perfectly without Charles proxy but after some time it's stopped working until I started Charles proxy.
 So Didn't able to figure out what's the issue I am facing with proxies.